 Stock picking does work (obviously).
 Especially if you are lucky, as I must have been.
 Some people say you can’t beat the market in the long run.
 They are wrong.

 When you are first starting out you don’t mind concentrating your investments in half a dozen winners.
 However, when you are retired, and you are investing for a livelihood, and you don’t have any other income to replace potential losses, it’s safer not to let any position get too big.
-You should never let a position grow bigger than about 15%, and even that is way too much, no matter how much you like the company.
+You should never let a position grow bigger than about 15%, and even that is usually way too much.

 I start with medium or average size positions and let them grow.
 Sometimes, I start with a small position and add to it while it’s growing.
 I never start with an oversized position.
 I usually don’t buy a company all at once or sell all at once, but taper in and taper out, unless I have a good reason to get out in a hurry.

 You can’t really keep track of more than 20 to 28 or so stocks, and that’s an absolute outer limit.
 I prefer a smaller number of stocks, as they are easier to keep track of.
 You need to read all the quarterly reports, and the transcripts of all the quarterly conference calls, which gives you a busy earning season.
 They often say a lot more on the conference calls than in the earnings press release.
 Reading the transcripts works much better than listening to recordings as it takes a quarter of the time, and you can skip the forward-looking statements messages, etc. Look at investor presentations too.
 And get a news-feed from your broker on each of your stocks.